SlopeCraft/SlopeCraftTutorial/README.md

-# SlopeCraftTutorial
+# OptimTemplates Images
- A repo to put tutorials of SlopeCraft
+ A repo to put images for OptimTemplates